daredevilgeek/100-days-of-code/oldlog.md

-# 100 Days Of Code - Log
+# 100 Days Of Code - Log - Retired in June to make room for my new log!

 ### Day 34: February 18, 2017